camelwater/Table-BOT/README.md

 ```
 ?start [format] [numTeams] (rxx|<miiName>,...) (gps=3) (sui=no)
 ```
-ex. `?start 5v5 2 sui=yes`
+ex. `?start 5v5 2 camelwater123 beffjeff sui=yes gps=5`

 Initializes a table instance with the given format (FFA 2v2, 3v3, etc.) and number of teams.
-Optionally, if you already know the room id (rxx) of the desired room or miiNames of players in the room, you can include either of them to skip the next step.
+Optionally, if you already know the room id (rxx) of the desired room or the miiNames of players in the room, you can include either of them to skip the next step.

 ```
 ?search [mii|rxx] [<miiName>,...|rxx]
 ```
 ex. `?search mii camelwater123, beffjeff`

-Searches for a room on [Wiimmfi][mkwxWebsite] that best fits the arguments provided.
-If your search arguments are too broad and apply to multiple rooms (for example you provide a very common miiName such as "Player"), you will need to narrow your search by providing better arugments - either more miiNames or unique miiNames.
+Searches for a room on [Wiimmfi][mkwxWebsite] that best fits the provided miiName or rxx arguments.
+If your search arguments are too broad and apply to multiple rooms (for example you provide a very common miiName, such as "Player"), you will need to narrow your search by providing better arugments: either include additional miiNames or provide unique miiNames.

 ```
 ?picture (byrace/race)